aitgon/vtam/doc/content/tutorial.rst

 Check the *db.sqlite* file using *sqlitebrowser*.
 All table except *Variant* should be filled.

-Run the *SortReads* rule
+Run the *VariantReadCount* rule
 -------------------------------------------------------------------------

-We can continue with the *SortReads* rule.
+We can continue with the *VariantReadCount* rule.
 This rule is quite long, so be patient or test it first with smaller datasets.

 .. code-block:: bash

-    wopmars -w Wopfile.yml -D "sqlite:///db.sqlite" -v -p -t SortReads
+    wopmars -w Wopfile.yml -D "sqlite:///db.sqlite" -v -p -t VariantReadCount

 This rule fills in the *Variant* table with the number of reads per variant and marker across all samples.